 As it is clear from the name itself, you will be given a short passage, and based on it, you’ll have to figure out which conclusion can be logically derived from the given passage.
 Consider the example below -

 There has been a spate of rail accidents in India in recent months killing large numbers of passengers and injuring many more.
-This has raised serious doubts on the railway's capability of providing safety to travellers.
+This has raised serious doubts on the railway's capability of providing safety to travelers.

 (A) Indian Railways is known for providing the best comfort to its passenger.